RblxCANS/SonoranCAD-Documentation/integration-plugins/roblox-cgvrp.md

 | ----------------- | ------------------------------------------- |
 | `/setname <name>` | Sets a roleplay name used when calling 911. |

-Using your cell phone in-game, you can call emergency services.
+ you can call emergency services.
 This 911 call will be sent directly to Sonoran CAD.

 ### Automated Alarms